rchfrm/feed-client/README.md

 To deploy _both_ to the **staging** environment run `yarn stage:both`

 ### Production

+Before deploying to production, merge the `dev` branch into the `production` branch.
+Then...

 To deploy _The App_ to the **production** environment run `yarn deploy-production`